 Bruegel is a non-profit international association under Belgian law (AISBL), governed by its Statutes and its Bylaws.
-The Board is appointed by the members with some board members being directly elected.
-It is chaired by Jean-Claude Trichet and its 11 members all have distinguished backgrounds in government, business, civil society and academia.
-Former chairmen Mario Monti and Leszek Balcerowicz were appointed Honorary President and Honorary Chairman, respectively.
+The Board is appointed by the membership with six board members being directly elected.
+It is chaired by Jean-Claude Trichet and its 11 members all have distinguished backgrounds in government, business, civil society or academia.
+Former Chairs Mario Monti and Leszek Balcerowicz were appointed Honorary President and Honorary Chairman, respectively.

-The Director – currently Guntram Wolff - is in charge of the management of Bruegel, with the assistance of the Deputy Director.
-They jointly prepare the research programme, annual work plan, budget, and annual report and present them to the Board.
-They also exercise editorial oversight over publications and control the quality of output.
+The Director – currently Guntram Wolff – takes over all responsibility for the management of Bruegel, with the assistance of the Deputy Director and other managers.
+They prepare the research programme, annual work plan, budget, and annual report and present them to the Board.
+The Director and Deputy exercise editorial oversight of publications and control the quality of output.
 Bruegel takes no institutional standpoint and publications reflect the views of the authors only.